What Researchers Did

 Canadian Relevance

 This study is highly relevant to Canada as all authors are Canadian and the paper was published in the Journal of the Canadian Dental Association.
-While necrotizing fasciitis is not a Health Canada-recognized indication for HBOT, hyperbaric oxygenation was included in the study's medical subject headings (MeSH terms), suggesting its potential role in management.
+While necrotizing fasciitis is not a Health Canada-recognised indication for HBOT, hyperbaric oxygenation was included in the study's medical subject headings (MeSH terms), suggesting its potential role in management.

 Study Limitations